HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 Most of the custom web fonts are served without compression, since they are already in a compressed format.
 However, `font/ttf` is compressible, but only 84% of TTF font requests are being served with compression so there is still room for improvement here.

 The graphs below illustrate the breakdown of compression techniques used for each content type.
-Looking at the top 3 content types, we can see that across both Desktop and Mobile there are major gaps in compressing some of the most frequently requested content types.
-56% of text/html as well as 18% of application/javascript and text/css resources are not being compressed.
+Looking at the top three content types, we can see that across both desktop and mobile there are major gaps in compressing some of the most frequently requested content types.
+56% of `text/html` as well as 18% of `application/javascript` and `text/css` resources are not being compressed.
 This presents a significant performance opportunity.

 ![Compression By Content Type for Desktop](../../../static/images/2019/15_Compression/ch15_fig4_compression_by_content_type_desktop.jpg)
 ![Compression By Content Type for Mobile](../../../static/images/2019/15_Compression/ch15_fig5_compression_by_content_type_mobile.jpg)